 Reinventing Primary Care

 November 2014 – Patients of Village Health Partners in Plano may not know they are walking into a carefully constructed medical home.
 But founder and family physician Christopher Crow, M.D., wants them to feel at home.
 For internist Temple Howell-Stampley, M.D., it also means having a diverse care team at the ready.
-She is Associate Professor and Medical Director of Outpatient Services for the General Internal Medicine ambulatory practice sites at The University of Texas Southwestern Medical Center in Dallas, one of several medical home initiatives there.
+She is Associate Professor and Medical Director of Outpatient Services for the General Internal Medicine ambulatory practice sites at UT Southwestern Medical Center in Dallas, one of several medical home initiatives there.
 See the cover story in the November issue of Texas Medicine.

 Testing of ER patients for heart attack in absence of symptoms widespread